 - a.
-A FTE target based on the grant allocation is calculated for each public body: Grant FTE Target = 30% of the EPWP Grant Allocation / (R70 ppd X 230 days). - b.
-It is expected that firstly, a minimum of 30% of the EPWP grant must be dedicated to wages; and secondly, that public bodies will use this allocation to bring in the unemployed, unskilled at the bottom end of the wage scale. - c.
+A FTE target based on the grant allocation is calculated for each public body: Grant FTE Target = The EPWP Grant Allocation x 6.7 / R 1 000 000. - b.
 Performance against the 'Grant FTE Target' will be monitored in-year to ensure that the public body is implementing its business plan and should receive further tranches of the grant.